Bowling Green, KentuckyWarren County Public Schools

 Warren County School’s mission in regards to energy consumption in their buildings is to raise awareness to energy issues, create and maintain a comfortable environment for the students and employees and promote energy saving practices.
-This mission of sustainability is why the first Zero Energy school in the US, Richardsville Elementary, was built in Warren County in 2010 and why prior to this project, Warren County Schools was ranked the 16th most energy efficient school district in the state.
+This mission of sustainability is why the first Zero Energy school in the United States, Richardsville Elementary, was built in Warren County in 2010.
+Prior to this project, Warren County Schools was ranked the 16th most energy efficient school district in the state.
 Warren County School’s goal for this project was to expand the energy and cost-efficient measures to their existing, aging facilities and renovate these facilities without relocating students or staff, while also preserving monetary funding for new schools.

 Over 23,000 light fixtures were converted to LED technology and 1,504 plumbing fixtures were converted to low flow across the school district.
 Athletic fields previously irrigated on water meters with sewer charges received new dedicated irrigation meters.
 A web-based HVAC control system was installed in 20 buildings to efficiently control and monitor the new and existing equipment.
 To reduce peak kW demand charges, a revenue-grade power meter was installed on each building to monitor power consumption and relax temperature setpoints based on monthly KW limits.
 Optimum start algorithms bring the building out of setback while operating equipment on the first stage, where efficiencies are the highest.